I am particularly interested in developing approaches to neuro-rehabilitation that address and harness the complexity of everyday communication.

 Willemijn Doedens - Working title: Functional communication in Aphasia.
 Co-supervision with Dr. Arpita Bose.

 Mariam Alorifan - Working title: The interaction between semantic and articulatory processes in speech production.
 Co-supervision with Dr. Arpita Bose.

-Viva December 2018 Madhawi Altaib - 'The feasibility of Using Telepractice Delivery Method to Assess People with Aphasia in Gulf Arabic Countries (Saudi Arabia and Kuwait).
+Viva done, minor corrections nearly done!
+Madhawi Altaib - 'The feasibility of Using Telepractice Delivery Method to Assess People with Aphasia in Gulf Arabic Countries (Saudi Arabia and Kuwait).
 Co-supervision with Prof. Theo Marinis